|Finnish Lapland wildflower list Kilpisjärvi||84.58KB||Download File|

 Taiga and Tundra

 Lapland’s landscape consists of a mosaic of coniferous forests, mires and lakes.
 This woodland tapestry, punctuated by open water and peat, is called taiga.
 Towards the north and west, the rounded hills (fells) become increasingly frequent.
 The barren heathlands, rocks and shallow peatlands on these fells are the tundras of the far north.
 The taiga and tundra support a superb birdlife.
 The birds of this northern land include Parrot Crossbill, Pine Grosbeak, Waxwing, Siberian Jay, Siberian Tit and other typical birds of such high latitudes.
-In addition, Lapland is the breeding ground for many of the waterfowl and waders that winter in the polders and marshlands of central and western Europe.
+In addition, Lapland is the breeding ground for many of the wildfowl and waders that winter in the polders and marshlands of central and western Europe.

 The Sámi and the Reindeer